What Foods Should I Be Eating Together To Get The Most Health Benefits?

 Especially when it comes to macronutrient combining and food pairing, which has the capacity to affect your overall health and wellbeing?

-As opposed to trying to implement all of these suggestions, consider implementing one at a time so they become habit.
+As opposed to trying to implement all of these suggestions, consider implementing one at a time so they become a habit.

 Here’s to your best health!